plaindocs/sourcefabric-development/coding/git.rst

 The email address you set for user.email must match your registered address in GitHub, as this will be used to associate your commits with your GitHub account.

 Getting ready
 -------------

+..
+TODO: This one is kinda muddled.
+Which are the 3 simple steps? :-p

 Before writing your code you must have setup your work environment.
 This is done in three simple steps.